Meet the Cast & Crew

 JONATHAN ELLERS (Playwright)

-Jonathan Ellers has worked in the field of theater for young audiences for twenty years as a director, manager, playwright, and deviser of unique live interpretive experiences for museum and zoo visitors.
-After learning his craft from "the father of participation theater in the U.S," Moses Goldberg, Jonathan spent nine years running the largest zoo-theatre program in the country – Wildlife Theatre in New York City.
-Since then he has worked as a playwright/director/deviser of interpretation for such organizations as Conservation International, General Electric, the Children's Museum of Indianapolis, the New York Hall of Science and the New York Botanical Garden.
+Jonathan Ellers has worked in the field of theater for young audiences for 25 years as a director, manager, playwright, and deviser of unique, live interpretive experiences for museum and zoo visitors.
+After learning his craft from "the father of participation-theater in the U.S."--Moses Goldberg--Jonathan spent nine years running Wildlife Theater in New York City, at the time the largest zoo-theater company in the country.
+Since then he has worked as a playwright/director and/or interpretation programmer for such organizations as Conservation International, General Electric, The Bronx Botanical Garden, The New York Transit Museum, the New York Historical Society, and Historic Hudson Valley.
 Jonathan lives at the very northern tip of Manhattan with his wife Jacki and two young daughters, BettyAnn and Ruby.

 Kohl's Wild Theater credits include: